Why were Oasis were sued over the song Whatever?

 The standalone Christmas single - which was released to fill the gap between Oasis' debut album Definitely Maybe and its follow-up (What's the Story) Morning Glory? - debuted at No.3 on the UK Chart, becoming their first Top 5 single ever.

 If the song wasn't impressive enough, its b-side was just as strong-featuring Slide Away and Half The World Away.

-The track's iconic strings were arranged by Nick Ingham and Noel Gallagher and were played by the London Session Orchestra, which featured former ELO violinist Wilfred Gibson.
+Its strings were arranged by Nick Ingham and Noel Gallagher and were played by the London Session Orchestra, which featured former ELO violinist Wilfred Gibson.

-Despite its success, not everything about the single was sweet sailing.
+However, despite its success, not everything about the single was sweet sailing.

 Listen to it here:

-Oasis settled the suit and Innes a received songwriting credit on their successful single.
+Oasis settled the suit and Innes received a songwriting credit on their successful single.